guillermooo/sublime-undocs/source/reference/commands.rst

 	Select the view's content.

 **split_selection_into_lines**
-	Unsurprisingly, it splits the selection into lines.
+	Unsurprisingly, it splits the selection into multiple selections, one on each line.

 **single_selection**
 	Collapses multiple selections into a single selection.